 These days, everything can be done online, including picking a cruise and a room.

 If you have questions, you can always call the cruise line or your travel provider to have them walk you through the process.
 Cruise lines can also take your reservation right over the phone.

 What You’ll Pay

-Advertised cruise fares are per person, for the lowest cost interior room.
+That’s because advertised cruise fares are per person, for the lowest-cost interior room.
 However, cruises are sold at double occupancy, so the price doubles right off the bat.
 As well, any room upgrades like an oceanview or balcony cabin will be higher.